San Diego Comic-Con: Overcrowding

 As of October 2013, a $520 million proposed expansion to the San Diego Convention Center received approval from the California Coastal Commission.
 The proposed expansion would increase the available space within the convention center and had a target completion date of early 2016.
 The expansion would add approximately 225,000 square feet of exhibit space, an additional 35%; and a brand-new 80,000 square foot ballroom, 20% larger than Hall H. The plan would also add a second tower to the Hilton Bayfront hotel, adding 500 rooms adjacent to the Convention Center.
 Due to the proposed expansion of the convention center, Comic Con extended its contract for San Diego to 2016.
 In 2014, convention center expansion was halted due to a lawsuit.
 As of July 2015, convention center expansion is effectively frozen, partly because the city no longer has financing lined up for it (any financing plan would involve taxpayer money and would have to be approved by a public vote), and partly because the city lost the rights to the only contiguous parcel of land where expansion could occur.
 Other cities, including Los Angeles, began to seek to have Comic-Con move out of San Diego; In 2015, Comic-Con entered into negotiations with San Diego.
 As a result of these negotiations, Comic-Con entered into a contract to stay in San Diego through 2018.
-In 2017 the commitment to San Diego was extended to 2021.
+The commitment to San Diego was extended to 2021, then to 2024.